 Jamestown is also home to the National Comedy Center.
 The National Comedy Center opened in 2018 and has quickly made numerous top ten lists for the best museums in the USA.

-That was a big honor and I couldn’t wait to explore more of the museum and learn more about what a weekend in Jamestown with kids would be like for our family.
+I couldn’t wait to explore more of the museum and learn more about what a weekend in Jamestown with kids would be like for our family.

-Things to Do in Jamestown NY
+Top Things to Do in Jamestown NY

 There are actually a lot of things to do in Jamestown for families.
 The National Comedy Center was the highlight of our weekend but we also enjoyed kid friendly restaurants, outdoor areas, and a ferry ride across Chautauqua Lake.